MdSaayed/BazPay/README.md

 - To change colors, modify the `tailwind.config.js` file.
 - Edit components in the `src/components/` folder to fit your needs.
 - Update global styles in `src/index.css`.
-- Modify the `routes` in `src/routes.js` to customize page navigation.
+- Modify the `routers` in `src/routers.js` to customize page navigation.

 ## Build for Production